aecorn/loghive/README.md

 # loghive
-Logging for my beehives, a wat for me to learn OOP, might grow into something
+Logging for my beehives, a way for me to learn OOP, might grow into something...